Contingent: A Guide To What It Means In Real Estate

 Cathie Ericson9-minute read

-How Does A Contingency Work?
+How Does A Contingent Offer Work?

 Home Inspection Contingency

-The home inspection contingency allows a home inspector to make an assessment of the condition of the home, checking out all the aspects of it that might not be visible to the eye or that a home buyer might not think about, like grading or flashing.
-If the inspection reveals serious flaws in the condition of the home, the buyer may back out, or the buyer and seller may negotiate over who will pay for it to be fixed.
+The home inspection contingency allows a home inspector to assess the condition of the home, checking out all the aspects of it that might not be visible to the eye or that the current buyer might not think about, like grading or flashing.
+If the inspection reveals serious flaws in the home’s condition that have been spelled out in the contract, the buyer may back out, or the buyer and seller may negotiate over who will pay for it to be fixed.

-Any claims against title can make a purchase risky for buyers.
-The good news is that title searches should reveal those problems prior to closing.
-And even if there’s an issue that you’re able to clean up, it’s wise to get title insurance, which provides protection against future claims.
+Any claims against the title can make a purchase risky for buyers.
+The good news is that title searches should reveal those problems before closing.
+And even if there’s an issue that you’re able to clean up, it’s wise to get title insurance, which protects against future claims.

 Home Sale Contingency

 This contingency is related to the buyer’s financial situation and notes that the sale will only go through if your current home sells first.
 While this can protect you, it’s common for sellers to reject this in a seller’s market, as the seller knows there may well be another buyer who doesn’t have this restriction.

 Of course, that doesn’t mean that you have to have the cash on hand to buy the new house before you sell yours.
 Your lender may be able to help you with a bridge loan or suggest other financial strategies.
 Rocket Mortgage® doesn’t offer bridge loans, but our friends at Rocket LoansSM may be able to help you with a personal loan.